 This course is designed for people and groups within generally LGBTQ-welcoming congregations.
 It was developed with Unitarian Universalists in mind, but it is applicable to other faith communities and contexts as well.

 This course is for everyone from novices on trans identity to those with decades of life experience.
-Rather than offering a “trans 101,” this class pushes participants to the next level of congregational welcome, relationship-building, and skills-building.
+Rather than simply offering a “trans 101,” this class pushes participants to the next level of congregational welcome, relationship-building, and skills-building.
+It counters mainstream narratives about who trans people are; supports understanding of non-binary identities (such as genderqueer, agender, and two spirit); and employs a deeply intersectional approach.
 Congregational teams are particularly encouraged to participate.

 How much does it cost?